vmz-stack/Refinery-Margin-Strategy/README.md

 ---

+## Acknowledgements

+Methodology reviewed by a mentor with a quantitative finance background (AQR, Point72, Balyasny).
+Key revisions made in response to review: corrected the spread formula from a full-barrel-cost margin to an internally-consistent partial product spread (see Methodology Note above), added a chronological train/test split with all parameters fixed on training data only, added a benchmark comparison against the generic 3:2:1 spread, and added explicit documentation of look-ahead bias handling and transaction cost assumptions.

+---

 ## Author

 Chemical Engineering student, University of Nottingham (entering Year 3).
 Building a quant finance portfolio that combines process engineering domain knowledge with systematic trading methodology, targeting research and trading roles at energy-focused systematic funds.

 Application cycle: Autumn 2026 — Citadel, Optiver, Jane Street, G-Research, Qube/Man Group, Winton.